5 Best Debt Payoff Planner Apps

 Undebt.it is free or offers premium features (including integration with YNAB!) for the bargain price of $12.
 There is no dedicated mobile app, but the program is very mobile-friendly.

-YNAB is a budgeting app that does more than help you organize your finances; with the Four Rules, fun and supportive educational opportunities, an entertaining and informative video series, ingenious way of managing credit cards so debt doesn’t accrue, and the new handy dandy loan planner that helps you strategize, visualize, and put your accelerated debt pay off in action….YNAB is the total package when it comes to managing your money.
-For good.
+YNAB is an app that helps people get good with money so they never have to worry about money again.
+You also get the YNAB Method, fun and supportive educational opportunities, an ingenious way of managing credit cards so debt doesn't accrue, and the handy dandy loan planner that helps you strategize, visualize, and put your accelerated debt pay off in action….YNAB is the total package when it comes to managing your money, for good.

 Put your debt plan into action within your budget.